OpsLevel Logo

 OpsLevel: Intuitive and Developer-Friendly

 OpsLevel is designed with developer adoption in mind.
 By automating catalog updates and providing intuitive, customizable scorecards, OpsLevel reduces the friction that typically hampers developer engagement.
-The platform integrates seamlessly with tools developers already use, such as GitHub, GitLab, and CI/CD pipelines, making it easy for them to stay on top of their service standards and production readiness.
+The platform integrates seamlessly with tools developers already use, such as GitHub, GitLab, and CI/CD pipelines, making it easy for them to stay on top of their software standards and production readiness.

 Why OpsLevel is the Better Choice